Ahmed-Aghadi/BuildIt-Avalanche/README.md

 cd game/
 ```

 Open the `game` folder in Unity.
-Build the project and save build files in `frontend/public` directory.
+Build the project and save build files in `frontend/public` directory ( You only need to do this step if you had made any changes to the game ).

 ### Frontend